Everything You Know about Yellow Jacket Removal

 Yellow Jackets are Very Territorial

 This makes for very dangerous situations when someone is simply mowing their yard, cleaning out their flowerbeds, and tending their garden.

 What happens if you’re stung by a yellow jacket?

-If you begin to get stung by a wasp or yellow jacket, immediately run inside the house while swatting them off of you.
+If you begin to get stung by them, immediately run inside the house while swatting them off of you.

 You never know if you just stepped on or brushed up against an active nest.
 In just seconds, you may be covered in yellow jackets that will attempt to bite and sting you until you get them off.

-Since the sting of a yellow jacket is much more painful, It only takes a few stings from this little insect to cause someone to panic and go to the hospital.
+Since their sting is much more painful, It only takes a few stings from this little insect to cause someone to panic and go to the hospital.
 In most cases, this is a good idea.
 But, if you are not allergic, over the counter painkillers usually work.
 Icing the area where the stung occurred also can help.

 Location of Other Wasp Nests